mph-/lcapy/doc/internals.rst

 a generic SymPy expression class so `Expr` stores the SymPy expression as its `expr` attribute.

+`Expr` is the base class for Lcapy expressions.
+There are a number of classes that inherit from this class:

 `cExpr` represents a constant, such as the resistance of a resistor.
 The constant must be real and positive.